HVAC Tips & Tricks9min read

 AC Zoning: Is a Zoned HVAC System Right for My Home?

-A zoned HVAC system divides your home into multiple zones, each controlled by its own thermostat.
+An HVAC zoning system divides your home into multiple zones, each controlled by its own thermostat.
 This allows you to set each room to the ideal temperature for you, instead of having to heat or cool the entire home to just one temperature.
 A zoned HVAC system can give you more control over your comfort, provide energy savings and, perhaps most importantly, eliminate daily arguments over the thermostat!

 How does an HVAC zoning system work?

-The first step in setting up an HVAC zoning system is to actually divide your home into zones.
+The first step in setting up a residential HVAC zoning system is to actually divide your home into zones.
 Once your home is divided into two or more zones (more on what zones are and how to create them later), a thermostat will be installed within each.
 While each thermostat controls its own zone, they’re all connected to one central control panel in your home.

-From there, dampers, which are valves or plates that regulate airflow inside a duct, will be installed in the ducts of your home.
+From there, HVAC zoning dampers, which are valves or plates that regulate airflow inside a duct, will be installed in the ducts of your home.
 If you’re using a multi-zone ductless cooling system instead of central air conditioning, dampers will be installed at the air outlet directly on each system.
 Dampers open and close.
 When a certain zone needs air flow, the dampers will open and allow cool or hot air to pass through.
 When the zone has reached the desired temperature, the dampers will close and stop air flow.
 Multiple dampers can be programmed to be controlled together, if they all serve the same zone in the home.

 When you change the temperature on the thermostat in one zone of your home, a message is sent to the central control panel.
 If you raise the temperature, the central control panel will tell your heating device it’s time to go to work.
 If you lower the temperature, the central control panel will signal for your air conditioner to turn on.
 As soon as the heating or cooling device kicks on, the central control panel will open all the ducts associated with the zone requiring a temperature change, but keep the ducts of the other zones closed.
 This allows each zone to have its own temperature based on your needs.